Nazmul42726/Competitive_Programming/README.md

 # Competitive_Programming
-Repository containing solutions to various problems and implementations of data structures &amp; algorithmic topics from CP-ALGO, a popular competitive programming learning platform.
-Ideal for learners and seasoned competitors alike.
+This repository contains solutions to various problems and implementations of data structure & algorithmic topics sourced from **cp-algorithms**, a renowned online resource for competitive programming enthusiasts.

 ## Contents